Meet Dr. Ryan C. Warner

 I am a leader who believes in values

-For effective leadership it is essential to have honesty, respect, accountability, and teamwork.
+To promote effective leadership, it is essential to have honesty, respect, accountability, and teamwork.
 The team and I should reciprocate the values identified.
 Additionally, it is essential that I serve as a role model and do the right thing even when no one is looking.
 As a successful leader I strive to cultivate accountable team members, which will ultimately push them to their greatest potential and also motivate me as a leader to improve.
-For effective accountability to take place, it is important to clearly define the roles, goals, and expectations of the team and myself.
+For effective accountability to take place, it is important to clearly define the roles, goals, and expectations of the team and of myself.
 Ultimately, establishing these values at the beginning of the team relationship will strengthen the rapport between members and promote positive team dynamics.

 I am a leader who takes a strength-based philosophy

 I believe that self-reflection and seeking continuous improvement is necessary for all great leaders.
 As a leader I have the ability to develop the skills of my team members by providing autonomy and promoting individual creativity.
 For this to be accomplished, it is essential that a supportive environment be created so members can effectively contribute their ideas to the vision of the organization.
-Additionally, by displaying emotional intelligence and putting myself in the shoes of others, I can better understand and manage members concerns.
+Additionally, by displaying emotional intelligence and putting myself in the shoes of others, I can better understand and manage concerns that arise.